 Safe to say, this is the perfect amalgamation of two highly sought-after breeds.

-In addition to that, the Frenchie Pug is a born charmer and will steal your heart with its humorous actions, which will almost always be focused towards pleasing its audience.
+In addition to that, the Frenchie Pug is a born charmer and will steal your heart with its humorous actions, which will almost always be focused on pleasing its audience.

 Their inquisitiveness makes them all the more intrigued about your life, so people looking for a well-behaved, calm, and faithful pet will find a true friend in the Frenchie Pug.